MathieuBuisson/MathieuBuisson.github.io/_drafts/pscodehealth-release-pipeline.md

 NestingDepthHighest           8               16              3               Pass
 ```

+So we have a few "**Fails**", but we knew that already because we saw red-colored items in [the HTML report]({{ "/assets/html/healthreport.html" | absolute_url }}).
+Indeed, the items color-coding is based on their compliance result :
+  - Red corresponds to a **Fail** compliance result
+  - Yellow corresponds to a **Warning** compliance result
+  - Green corresponds to a **Pass** compliance result

-You might be wondering why the hell we have 2 different entries for **TestCoverage** with 2 different values.
+You might be wondering why we have 2 instances of **TestCoverage** with different values.
 Here is the first half of the answer :
 ```powershell
 C:\PSGithubSearch> Test-PSCodeHealthCompliance -HealthReport $HealthReport -SettingsGroup 'OverallMetrics' -MetricName 'TestCoverage'